JFMarket/www.jbolocallygrown.org/Readme.md

-Developing on Mac OSx or Linux
+Developing on Mac OSX or Linux
 ==============================
 1. Clone this repo, then go to that directory
 2. Run `vagrant up`